Adam Rippon: Politics

-In February 2018, Rippon raised concerns about Vice President Mike Pence being chosen to lead the US delegation to the 2018 Winter Olympics opening ceremony because of Pence's support of legislation and policies deemed hostile to gay people.
+In February 2018, Rippon raised concerns about then-Vice President Mike Pence being chosen to lead the US delegation to the 2018 Winter Olympics opening ceremony because of Pence's support of legislation and policies deemed hostile to gay people.

 Rippon endorsed and campaigned for Elizabeth Warren in the 2020 Democratic Party presidential primaries.

 In 2020, Rippon made a donation to The Okra Project, a charity aimed at helping underprivileged black transgender people.
 Russian skater Alexei Yagudin reacted to the donation with an Instagram post calling Rippon and people like him "mistakes of nature" and wishing them to die.
 Yagudin later deleted the post.
 Rippon criticized Yagudin for the comments and made another $1,000 donation, this time in Yagudin's name, to the same organization.

-In 2022, Rippon criticized the International Olympic Committee (IOC) for selecting Beijing as the host city of the 2022 Winter Olympics.
-The athlete said that the IOC was rewarding China's "bad behaviour" on human rights instead of choosing hosting countries that are safe for all athletes to compete to "step up" on human rights.
+In 2022, Rippon criticized the International Olympic Committee for selecting Beijing as the host city of the 2022 Winter Olympics.
+The athlete said that the IOC was rewarding China's human rights abuses instead of choosing hosting countries that are safe for all athletes to compete.